 For employee engagement, you’ll be able to predict and prevent the times and causes of employee stress or dissatisfaction and look at how changes in operation might affect staff.

-With staff turnover costing businesses £30,000 per year per employee, to be able to anticipate issues before they happen will save your business a great deal.
+With staff turnover costing businesses £30,000 per year per employee, being able to anticipate issues before they happen will save your business a great deal.

 With every new technology or system comes new ways of working and new expectations.
 To ensure your business can make the most of all of the new changes, training needs to be a core objective for the year ahead.